dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 Restart recompiles the current run's entrypoint.
 Hot Reload is available for running Flutter applications.
 Console programs return to the Run-ready state after a successful launch.

+## Persistence

+IndexedDB retains the ten most recently saved projects.
+Each project has its own ID.
+Autosave updates that entry; opening a fresh project creates another entry and removes the oldest if needed.

+Changes to files in the frontend workspace trigger an IndexedDB save.
+This includes saving editor files, creating, moving or deleting files and folders, and changes received from the worker.
+Worker synchronization and IndexedDB persistence run independently.

+Snapshots also include binary assets, empty folders, SDK selection, root, entrypoint, run mode, and open/active tabs.
+Generated `.dart_tool` and `build` directories and external SDK/package sources are excluded.
+Changes to open or active editor tabs, SDK selection, entrypoint, and run mode also update the stored project.

+Without query parameters, DartPad restores the newest project.
+With query parameters, it loads and immediately saves a fresh project.
+If an older entry matches all decoded query options, the toolbar offers **Restore last project** for 30 seconds.
+The button's bottom border shows the remaining time.
+Clicking restores the matching entry's latest stored contents.
+The project being left, including edits saved before clicking, remains in the history (subject to the ten-entry limit).

+Project switches wait for the normal editor Save to finish before flushing pending IndexedDB writes.
+Stopping an unchanged session does not save it again.

+Multiple browser tabs can edit the same project without ownership checks, warnings, or pausing persistence.
+The last completed IndexedDB write wins, replacing the full stored snapshot atomically; snapshots are not merged.
+Other browser tabs keep their current editor contents until they restore or reload, and can overwrite the stored snapshot with their next write.
+If an open project's entry was evicted from the ten-project history, its next save adds it back under the same ID, removing the oldest entry if needed.

+Restore failures show **Restoring your project failed.** and **Start fresh**.
+Starting fresh retains the failed entry in history.
+If the URL source fails to load but a matching saved entry exists, the restore button still offers recovery.
+Storage failures are reported without discarding editor contents.

+Persistence is disabled in embed mode (`embed=true`): no history reads, writes, or restore offers occur.

 ## Startup and workspace lifecycle